kreimanlab/occlusion-classification/README.md

-# Research on the recognition of occluded images
+# Classification of occluded images in neural networks and humans
 ##### Kreiman Lab, Harvard Medical School

 Constraints: